 Sender ID changes:

-Rest assured, personalized transmitters are still part of the smsmode© range.
+Rest assured, the personalized sender is still part of smsmode©.

 To continue using your Sender ID, the first step is to have your account/organization validated by our services.
 You can then provide us with the list of Sender IDs you wish to use for your SMS campaigns.